Pierre-Alexandre35/personal_site/README.md

 ## Description
-Personal website of Pierre-Alexandre Mousset, Software Developer.
-This website is aiming to introduce myself and display some of my work.
-The website has designed, built and deployed by myself.
-The website is currently static and I am using Formspree as a form backend, API and email service for my contact form.
+Source code for my personnal website where I am sharing my personnal projects.
+This website is 100% static and updated on a regular basis.
+I am also using my personnal website to learn more about SEO and search engine related topics.

 ## Architecture